chattermill/data-challenge/README.md

 You should produce two outputs:
 1. A new csv file with all the data in a format that is desirable to input into any system
 2. We would want you to populate the exercise_database.db database file.
 There are two tables:
-  i. reviews, which should be constructed as the csv file.
+  i. **reviews**, which should be constructed as the csv file.
 It holds the following columns:

 review | title | iso | score | date | apps_bought | money_spent | apps_bought_bucket | money_spent_bucket
 --- | --- | --- | --- |--- |--- |--- |--- |---
 TEXT | TEXG | TEXT | INTEGER | TEXT | INTEGER | NUMERIC | TEXT | TEXT

-  ii. bought_coeffiecients, which should have the results of the regression score ~ money_spent as in the example table below
+### Last Thing
+You should write SQL queries to fetch the following metrics from the **reviews** table.
+	1. Average per iso
+	2. Average score per app_bought_bucket
+	3. Average score overtime (weekly)
+The outputs should be available in an excel file with graphs